 That kind of practical ministry is exactly what the sisters learned through ILA.
 In Nicaragua, the first school opened 5 years ago.
 Since then, the concept has spread to almost every major city, including the capital city of Managua.
 Currently there are 29 academies in Nicaragua, with more in the works.

 The new academies are hybrids, offering part-time instruction -- a condensed version of the normal training, with an emphasis on ministry skills.
-Jimmy Hassan, who directs Campus Crusade in Nicaragua, developed the hybrid academies and envisions them as the key to helping reach his country for Christ.
+Jimmy Hassan, who directs Cru in Nicaragua, developed the hybrid academies and envisions them as the key to helping reach his country for Christ.

 But it's all going to happen through leaders like the Pallaviccini sisters.
 They are enrolled at a local university now: Gaudi is on track to be a computer engineer, Darling a marketer and Vilma a lawyer.
 First and foremost, they are trained missionaries, equipped to reach their peers in their new careers